dfe-analytical-services/explore-education-statistics/tests/performance-tests/README.md

   data sets during the run.
 The default value is undefined, which does not filter data sets by title.
 * DATA_SET_MAX_ROWS - the maximum number of rows for data sets to be used in this run.
 The default value is undefined, which does not filter data sets by their size.

-##### Max results per data set

-This test can be configured to bring back a certain amount of query results for any data set being queried.
-This may require more than one query depending on the number of results desired and the page size of the query response being used.

-* MAX_RESULTS_PER_DATA_SET - the maximum results to retrieve for a data set being queried.
-For instance, if 20,000 is configured, it would result in 2 queries of the data set for page 1 and 2 at a page size of 10,000 results (assuming that there were at least 20,000 results that matched the query).

-`npm run test dist/publicApiDataSetQuery.test.js --environment=dev --
--e PROFILE=load -e QUERIES=complex -e DATA_SET_MAX_ROWS=500000`

 ## Transpiling and Bundling